 By coincidence, we were there as well.
 Let me explain how this happened.

 Like we said before, we were next to some people in a place we believed was one of the meeting points to watch the parade.
-We saw a lot of police around us and we found a cool place to take pictures.
-Sometimes we saw some movement among the police and we kept the focus on taking pictures of what was happening in front of us.
-Until some people started walking in front of us and into to the main street.
+We saw a lot of police around us, and we found a cool place to take pictures.
+Sometimes we saw some movement among the police, and we kept the focus on taking pictures of what was happening in front of us until some people started walking in front of us and into the main street.

 We looked at each other and walked with them.
 After a few seconds, there we were.
 In the middle of Nevsky prospect and marching with the Russians for the Immortal Regiment.

 Everybody was holding pictures of people that fought and died during the Second World War.
-It was a sea of people holding pictures of family members.
-We couldn’t even see the end of the street and it was covered with people and pictures.
+It was a sea of people holding photos of family members.
+We couldn’t even see the end of the street, and it was covered with people and portraits.

 It is hard to describe how it felt for us to walk there with the Immortal Regiment.
 There was a sense of history in being there.
 Exactly 70 years ago the Second World War came to an end in Europe.
 It was an atmosphere of reverence and silence that was only broken when old trucks carrying those who fought the war come by.

 All around us, everybody was screaming in Russian what we believe was: Thank You.
-There were flowers being given to the men and women that looked like they could be our grandmothers and grandfathers.
-Normal people that survived a senseless war.
+Flowers were being given to the men and women that looked like they could be our grandmothers and grandfathers.
+Ordinary people that survived a senseless war.

-On that sunny afternoon in Saint Petersburg we marched with thousands and thousands of ordinary Russians that were there to remember those who fought for them to be there.
-We don’t have any connection to the war or with Russia, but we were there together to honor those who died and it was something spiritual.
+On that sunny afternoon in Saint Petersburg, we marched with thousands and thousands of ordinary Russians that were there to remember those who fought for them to be there.
+We don’t have any connection to the war or with Russia, but we were there together to honour those who died, and it was something spiritual.
 That indescribable feeling comes back even as I write this.

 When you decide to go to Russia, you should go with Timetravels!
-They are an amazing travel agency and they can help you out with everything you might need to have a perfect Russian trip.
-They organize all kinds of tours, from student tours to low budget tours to grown up travels!
+They are a fantastic travel agency, and they can help you out with everything you might need to have a perfect Russian trip.
+They organise all kinds of tours, from student tours to low budget tours to grown-up travels!